rarible/protocol-contracts/projects/exchange-v2/contracts/ExchangeV2Core.md

 ##### Algorithm `matchOrders(Order orderLeft, bytes signatureLeft,  Order orderRight, bytes signatureRight)`

-Orders are being validated by `validateOrders()` internal function, if error is find, function being reverted.
+Orders are being validated by `validateOrders()` internal function, if error is found, function being reverted.

 Next step is `matchAssets` function, should calculate if Asset types match with each other.

 Next step is parsing `Order.data`.
-After that fumction `setFillEmitMatch()` calculates fills for the matched orders and set them in "fills" mapping.
+After that function `setFillEmitMatch()` calculates fills for the matched orders and set them in "fills" mapping.
 Finally `doTransfers()` function is called.

 ##### Algorithm `directPurchase(Purchase  direct)` or `directAcceptBid(AcceptBid  direct)`